cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/meet-data-protection-and-regulatory-reqs-using-microsoft-cloud.md

 ![Compliance Manager - GDPR Assessment](media/123f8126-85b8-4baa-9c4e-c6295cf4a5ca.png)

-The basic workflow for a typical Action is as follows:
+Here's the basic workflow for a typical Action:

 1. The Compliance, Risk, Privacy, and/or Data Protection Officer of an organization assigns the task to someone in the organization to implement a control.
 That person could be:

-1. a business policy owner;
+    - A business policy owner

-2. an IT implementer; or
+    - An IT implementer

-3. another individual in the organization who has responsibility for performing the task.
+    - Another individual in the organization who has responsibility for performing the task

 2. That individual performs the tasks necessary to implement the control, uploads evidence of implementation into Compliance Manager, and marks the control(s) tied to the Action as implemented.
 Once these tasks are completed, they assign the Action to an Assessor for validation.
 Assessors can be:

-1. internal assessors that perform validation of controls within an organization; or
+    - Internal assessors that perform validation of controls within an organization

-2. external assessors that examine, verify, and certify compliance, such as the third-party independent organizations that audit Microsoft's cloud services.
+    - External assessors that examine, verify, and certify compliance, such as the third-party independent organizations that audit Microsoft's cloud services

 3. The Assessor validates the control and examines the evidence and marks the control(s) as assessed and the results of the assessment (e.g., passed).